 A 'Sport Club' is a campus group that provides recreation, competition, and/or instruction in sport-related activities.
 Sport Clubs are an integral part of the Department of Recreation Services, designed to supplement intercollegiate, intramural, and student/faculty recreation programs, as well as physical education classes.
 There are more than 50 sport clubs, all run primarily on student initiative and leadership.

 Every year there is an annual Sport Club Activity Fair held on campus.
-This year the Sport Club Activity Fair will be held on Tuesday, September 2nd in the Flanagan Gymnasium from 6:30pm - 8:30pm.
+Every year the Sport Club Activity Fair is held on the Tuesday after Labor Day in the Flanagan Gymnasium from 6:30pm - 8:30pm.
 Must have a current SU/ESF ID to enter.

 This event allows interested students the opportunity to meet club representatives and find out specific information about each club.
 If you are unable to attend the event, than above you will find a link to the Sport Club Contacts, which lists the president for each club and their email.